towrofterra/towrofterra.github.io/README.md

 "Wow Henry!
 How did you do that all by yourself?", asked mummy Robin.

 "Well", said Henry, "I actually had help from my friends, and our neighbour Mr. Squirrel.
 I couldn't have done it without them!
-They taught me so much, in different ways." [[LG6]](https://towrofterra.github.io/LearningGoalEvidence/LG6.jpg "Students effectively use and appropriately cite sources in their writing.") [[LG7]](https://towrofterra.github.io/LearningGoalEvidence/LG7.jpg "Students explore and represent their experiences, perspectives, and ideas in conversation with others.") [[LG8]](https://towrofterra.github.io/LearningGoalEvidence/LG8.jpg "Students use multiple forms of evidence to support their claims, ideas, and arguments.")
+They taught me so much, in different ways." [[LG6]](https://towrofterra.github.io/LearningGoalEvidence/LG6.jpg "Students effectively use and appropriately cite sources in their writing.")
+LG7 [[LG8]](https://towrofterra.github.io/LearningGoalEvidence/LG8.jpg "Students use multiple forms of evidence to support their claims, ideas, and arguments.")

 After dinner, Henry went back to his room, and thought about all he'd learned that day.